-For definitions please see sections: "Terms relating to our loan analysis" and "Key definitions".
+For definitions please see sections: "Terms relating to our loan analysis"

-The key performance indicators above for the quarter ended December 31, 2018 have been derived from unaudited interim condensed consolidated financial statements and management information.
-In the opinion of management, such financial data reflects all adjustments necessary for a fair presentation of the results for those periods and have
+The key performance indicators above for the quarter ended March 31, 2019 have been derived from unaudited interim condensed consolidated financial statements and management information.
+In the opinion of management, such financial data reflects all adjustments necessary for a fair presentation of the results for those periods and has been prepared in accordance with IFRS.
+The financial information should be read in conjunction with the Annual Report and Consolidated Financial Statements of Together Financial Services Limited and the accounting policies described therein as at June 30, 2018.